rackerlabs/design-system/_component_design/cards.md

 The card pattern is composed of the following three elements:

-- **Header (optional):** The header establishes the context for a card component and contains icons (such as a cog) that allow the user to take action.
+- **Header (optional):** The header establishes the context for a card and contains icons (such as a cog) that allow the user to take action.
 - **Body (required):** The body contains the primary content associated with the card.
 The body section details the underlying object represented by the card.
 - **Footer (optional):** The footer provides calls to action that a user can take.